Protecting Your Home: Estate Planning Strategies for Massachusetts Residents

 2. Protecting the Home from Nursing Home (MassHealth) Costs

-Massachusetts residents who apply for MassHealth (Medicaid) to cover long-term care costs face potential estate recovery, where the state may try to recover expenses from the home after death.
+Massachusetts residents applying for MassHealth (Medicaid) to cover long-term care costs face potential estate recovery, where the state may try to recover expenses from the home after death.
 Proper planning helps avoid this.

 Irrevocable Trusts for MassHealth Planning

-An irrevocable income-only trust can be used to protect the home from nursing home costs — but timing is critical.
+An irrevocable income-only trust can protect the home from nursing home costs—but timing is critical.

 Key Points: